GregHilston/data-science-portfolio/README.md

 [comment]: # (% ds_trl_hours_regularization)
 - Hours Regularization
   - Took previously unformatted, no front end validation, hours data and wrote a large amount of regex to parse the hours data into a structured format.
 Successfully parsed ~2.3 million pieces of data, saving the company time and money.
 The newly formatted data can now be used programmatically for many new features.
+Leveraged pandas for data processing and ray for parallelizing operations, taking execution from 1.5 hours about 15 minutes.

 ## Games
 [comment]: # (% tic-tac-toe-modeling)